Malivil/TTT-Randomat-20/README.md

 \
 _ttt_randomat_bets_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_bets_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
-_ttt_randomat_bets_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.
+_ttt_randomat_bets_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_bets_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.

 ## Herd Immunity
 Players vote for what type of damage they will be immune to for the rest of the round